 Sue Helmot is a contemporary painter who lives and works nestled in the remote landscapes of the Gascoyne region.
 Over a decade ago Sue moved from Melbourne lured by the opportunity to explore creative challenges in Western Australia.
 A shift from city living to a pared back lifestyle in the North West coastal town of Carnarvon, has allowed Sue to focus on her painting, establishing her art practice which she has successfully sustained on a full time basis.

-“I am interested in layers of colour and texture found in the landscape and as a painter I am inspired to capture beauty.
-Painting is a gentle journey for me as my art making begins with quiet time deeply immersed in the landscape making colour studies and absorbing what’s going on around me.
-Once back in the studio I build on this using layers of oil paint, giving each painting the time that it needs to evolve.”
+“I am interested in immersing myself in the natural world of colour and texture and as a painter I am inspired to capture beauty.
+Painting is a gentle journey for me as my art making begins outside in the field deeply immersed in painting colour studies while absorbing what’s going on around me.
+Once back in the studio I build on this work in layers of rich oil paint, allowing each painting the time that it needs to evolve”.
 Sue Helmot

 Sue Helmot holds a Bachelor of Arts graduating from Victoria College in Melbourne.
 Sue’s work has been shown in galleries across regional WA and in Melbourne, with pieces in private collections throughout Australia.
 Her works have been featured in Farm Weekly’s Ripe Magazine and on the Yagan Square digital tower in Perth.